Carter County hazardous household waste collection will be this Saturday at Recycling Center - NewsBreak

 Carter County Commission appropriates $1.1 million for replacing windows and gutters of courthouse

-ELIZABETHTON — The Carter County Courthouse will be getting new windows and new gutters to correct some drafts and leaks that have caused some structural damage to the landmark building.
+ELIZABETHTON — The Carter County Courthouse will be getting new windows and new gutters to correct some drafts and leaks which have cause some structural damage to the landmark building.
 The Carter County Commission voted 23-1 on Monday night to appropriate $1,127,500 from a fund in the county budget...

 wjhl.com

-Note: Editor’s Note: This story has been updated to correct the status of the project application.
-DICKENSON COUNTY, Va.
-(WJHL) – Local officials requested $150,000 in federal funding for the creation of a new business incubator community in Clinchco, Virginia.
-According to an application for an Abandoned Mine Land Economic Revitalization (AMLER) grant by the Town […]